OUR DISTINGUISHED PATRON AND TRUSTEES ARE LEADING SPECIALISTS IN THE FIELD OF LEARNING DISABILITY AND COME FROM A RANGE OF PROFESSIONAL BACKGROUNDS.

 Georgina Parkes (IPD Secretary) is a Consultant Psychiatrist in Intellectual Disability working in both inpatient and community settings.
 She also supervises trainee psychiatrists in psycho-dynamic psychotherapy.
 She is a co-opted council member for the learning disability section of the Association of Psycho-analytic Psychotherapy in the NHS (APP).
 She has worked in medical management, is a trained mentor, other special interests include gender dysphoria and intellectual disability.

 Angelina Veiga (IPD Treasurer) is a Psychotherapist and Disability Psychotherapist with a special interest in Complex Trauma, Dissociation and early Childhood Development.
-She is an accredited member of the UKCP and the Irish Council of Psychotherapy.
-Angelina works as a Consultant Psychotherapist in a service that provides psychotherapy for those who have experienced Complex Trauma.
-She also works in private practice and with children and families in a school.
+She is an accredited member of the UKCP and ta founding member of Disability and Psychotherapy Ireland.
+Angelina works in private practice with adults in London, and with children and families in the NHS.

 Dr Valerie Sinason (IPD President) is an Adult Psychoanalyst and Child Psychotherapist registered with both the BCP and UKC psychotherapy registers.
 She is currently Director of the Clinic for Dissociative Studies.
 She is an Honorary Consultant psychotherapist to the Cape Town Child Guidance Clinic, University of Cape Town Psychology Department and External Consultant Supervisor to Respond.
 She specialises in disability, trauma and abuse and has been used as an expert in court cases.
 She has written extensively on psychotherapy, disability and abuse, with over 70 published peer-reviewed papers, chapters and books.
 She is also a widely published and anthologised poet, with two full-length collections.
 She was a Consultant Child Psychotherapist at the Tavistock Clinic where she worked from 1987 to 1999; Consultant Psychotherapist at both the Anna Freud and Portman Clinics from 1994-1997; and Consultant Research Psychotherapist/Psychoanalyst at St George’s Hospital Medical School, University of London, Psychiatry of Disability Department 1994-2006.